Skip to content header Skip to main content Skip to content footer

 Millennium Wetlands

-The Millennium Wetlands part of the reserve was officially opened in 2000; 80 hectares of former agricultural land were restored to their former glory.
-Exhausted, depleted land returned to deep freshwater lakes teeming with fish, shallow scrapes, reedbeds and willow carrs – all carefully created to attract a diverse range of vulnerable birds and other wildlife.
+The Millennium Wetlands area of the reserve was officially opened in 2000, with 80 hectares of former agricultural land restored to their former glory.
+Exhausted, depleted land returned to deep freshwater lakes teeming with fish, shallow scrapes, reedbeds, and willow carrs – all carefully created to attract a diverse range of vulnerable birds and other wildlife.

 27810_transform.JPG

-The Llanelli reserve is home to the only colony of black-headed gulls in South Wales.
+The Llanelli reserve is home to one of the very few colonies of black-headed gulls in Wales.
 Watching closely from the Peter Scott Hide in spring and summer, you can see their beautiful mottled chicks, well-hidden against the rocks and vegetation.
 Look out for a few nesting Mediterranean gulls among them.

 Our reserve was the first location in Wales to see a Mediterranean gull chick successfully fledge, and we’re excited to see numbers slowly increasing on our patch.